gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScannerDiagnostics.md

 ```

 ## DESCRIPTION
+**Relevant for:** Unified labeling client only

-This cmdlet triggers a series of diagnostic checks to verify that the scanner deployment is healthy.
+The **Start-AIPScannerDiagnostics** cmdlet triggers a series of diagnostic checks to verify that the scanner deployment is healthy.

 Diagnostic checks include whether: